AntonioNoack/tsunami_lab/sphinx/reports/optimization.rst

 The Intel compiler gave out the following warnings: "Inlining inhibited by limit max-size" and "Inlining inhibited by limit max-total-size".

+"max" means how long the program needed to compute the maximum timestep.

 | GCC 10.0.2, with AVX 512: 0.334s/timestep, 0.0082s/max
 | Intel 19.1.2.254, with AVX 512: 0.312s/timestep, 0.0076s/max
 | GCC 9.3.0, with AVX 512: 0.334s/timestep, 0.0082s/max